petersonR/bestNormalize/README.md

 possible transformations and return the best one, i.e. the one that makes it look the *most* normal.

+Note that some authors use the term “normalize” differently than in this package.
+We define “normalize”: to transform a vector of data in such a way that the transformed values follow a Gaussian distribution (or equivalently, a bell curve).
+This is in contrast to other such techniques designed to transform values to the 0-1 range, or to the -1 to 1 range.

 This package also introduces a new normalization technique, Ordered Quantile normalization (`orderNorm()`), which transforms the data based off of a rank mapping to the normal distribution, which allows us to